mskian/utilities-monorepo/README.md

 # Utilities

-utilities npm packages for My Project and CLI tools - Managed using Lerna.
+Utilities Monorepo `npm` packages for My Projects and CLI tools - Managed using Lerna.

-## Usgae
+## Usage

 - Create `npmrc` file and save the NPM access token for package publishing (don't forget add this file into `.gitignore`)